 Minimum | Recommended | |

-Processor | Intel or AMD processor with 64-bit support, 2 GHz or faster processor with SSE 4.2 or later | Intel or AMD processor with 64-bit support, 2 GHz or faster processor with SSE 4.2 or later |
+Processor | Multicore Intel or AMD processor with 64-bit support, 2 GHz or faster processor with SSE 4.2 or later | Multicore Intel or AMD processor with 64-bit support, 2 GHz or faster processor with SSE 4.2 or later |

-Operating System | Windows 10 64-bit (1909) or later.
-LTSC versions are unsupported. | Windows 10 64-bit (1909) or later.
+Operating System | Windows 10 64-bit (V22H2) or later.
+LTSC versions are unsupported. | Windows 11 64-bit or later.
 LTSC versions are unsupported. |

 RAM | 8 GB | 16 GB or more |

-Graphics Card | GPU with DirectX 12 support 1.5 GB of GPU memory | GPU with DirectX 12 support 4 GB of GPU memory for 4k displays and above |
+Graphics Card | GPU with DirectX 12 support and 1.5 GB of GPU memory.
+GPUs must be less than 7 years old. | GPU with DirectX 12 support and 4 GB of GPU memory for 4k displays and above |

-Monitor Resolution | 1280 x 800 display at 100% UI scaling | 1920 x 1080 display or greater at 100% UI scaling |
+Monitor Resolution | 1280 x 800 display at 100% UI scaling | 1920 x 1080 display or higher at 100% UI scaling |

-Hard Disk Space | 4 GB of available hard disk space.
-More space is needed for the initial installation | 16 GB of available hard disk space.
-More space is needed for the initial installation.
+Hard Disk Space | 20 GB of available hard drive space. | 100 GB of available hard drive space.
 Fast internal SSD for installation.
 Separate internal drive to set up scratch disks |

 Internet | Internet connection and Adobe registration are needed for software activation and installation.
 Photoshop can run without access to the internet once installed | Internet connection and Adobe registration are needed for software activation and installation.
 Photoshop can run without access to the internet once installed |

-How To Check Your Computer’s System Specs
+How To Check If Your Computer Can Run Photoshop

-Finding Mac Computer Specs
+Finding Mac Computer System Specs

 On a Mac, click the Apple button found in the top left and click About This Mac.